aws-samples/eks-workshop/content/beginner/190_ocean/deploying_apps.md

 Below is an example yaml with 3 test desployments.

 The first test deployment, named `od` uses a selector for the `env: dev` label, and will require On-Demand instances via the `spotinst.io/node-lifecycle: od` label.
-You can read more about using built in Spotinst Labels [here](https://api.spotinst.com/ocean/concepts/ocean-cloud/spotinst-labels-taints/).
+You can read more about using built in labels [here](https://api.spotinst.com/ocean/concepts/ocean-cloud/spotinst-labels-taints/).
 The second deployment, named `dev` will also require the `env: dev` label, while the third one, named `test` should run on instances labeled `env: test`.

 ```
 cat <<EoF > test_deployments.yaml